rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 # JavaScript Introduction
+Do this lesson in Chrome console.
+Intro node.js after this.

 ## Overview
-- JavaScript is a versatile and powerful scripting language used to make a webpage dynamic
+- JavaScript is a versatile and powerful scripting language used to make dynamic webpages

 ## Learning Objectives
 - Interacting with JavaScript's primitive data types